Learn about the 19 methods used by the world’s biggest agencies, aggregators and sellers to increase sales on Amazon

 Know Your Customer Better Than Anyone

 The sellers who do the most research write the best listings.
-Good research usually starts with taking a deep look at your reviews, watching youtube videos about your product, and reading information about competing products.
-Basically, you need to be consuming anything that will allow you to truly understand your ideal customer and why they buy from you.
+Good research usually starts with taking a deep look at your reviews, watching YouTube videos about your product, and reading information about competing products.
+You need to be studying anything that will allow you to truly understand your ideal customer and why they buy from you.

 Use All The Tools at Your Disposal

-Don’t settle for anything less than perfect.
+If you’re serious about wanting to know how to increase sales on Amazon, you shouldn’t settle for anything less than perfect.
 Make sure you use all your image slots effectively, write 2 or 3 lines for every bullet point, and make the most out of your A+ content.
-The more effort you put the more people will convert.
+The more effort you put in the more people will convert.

 Use The Power of Social Proof

-Having a good number of reviews has become table stakes to compete in today’s world.
-That’s why sellers need to be intentional about getting more reviews instead of just leaving it up to chance.
+Having a good number of reviews has become table stakes to compete on Amazon today.
+That’s why sellers looking to grow Amazon sales need to be intentional about getting more reviews instead of just leaving it up to chance.

-There are countless methods out there to increase review count, but at the end of the day, most of it comes down to sales volume.
-This is why step one in our review playbook is always to drive more sales.
+There are a few popular strategies out there to increase review count, but at the end of the day, most of it comes down to increased sales volume.
+This is why step one in our review playbook is always to learn how to increase sales on Amazon.
 Especially if we’re dealing with a new ASIN.

-Your least risky option for getting reviews would be to use an auto-request tool, like the one that comes with AiHello (shown in the image above) , that automatically messages customers asking for reviews after their purchase.
-This can increase the percentage of shoppers who leave reviews from 0.8% to 4% which helps amplify your review-building efforts.
+Your least risky option for getting reviews would be to use an auto-request tool, like the one that comes with AiHello (shown in the image below), that automatically messages customers asking for reviews after their purchase.
+This can increase the percentage of shoppers who leave reviews from 0.8% to 2% which helps amplify your review-building efforts.

 Run Coupons Regularly

 Coupons can be a low-effort way to increase sales on Amazon in both the short and long term.
 The benefits you get from coupons include higher traffic, better CTR, and an improved conversion rate.
-You may also experience the Coupon Halo Effect after you stop running them because the increased sales velocity they cause will have increased both your organic rank and review count, which is when the long-term benefits start to kick in.
+You may also experience the Coupon Halo Effect after you stop running them because the increased sales velocity they cause may increase both your organic rank and review count, which is when the long-term benefits start to kick in.

 Amazon coupons work like real-life coupons.
 They come as either a dollar-off or a percentage-off coupon that buyers have to manually clip to redeem.
-Coupons on Amazon can be made to last anywhere between 1 and 90 days and the discount amount is determined by the seller.
+Coupons on Amazon can be made to last anywhere between 1 to 90 days and the discount size is determined by the seller.

 Once created, your coupon will show up in the ads that you run, your product detail page, and in the organic results your product shows up in.
 This helps you stand out and incentivizes shoppers to check your products, even if they’re not familiar with your brand and you don’t have that many reviews.